GLD5000/gld-issues/README.md

 It is still evolving but below are some of the current features.

+### New look

+- #### Fresh custom UI
+  Inspired by Monday.com, Github and Asana built from scratch for simplicity and ease of use.

 ### New ways to interact with issues

 - #### Easy topline editing